Civil Money Penalty Projects

 - Projects proposed by nursing facilities to improve the quality of life and care for their residents.

-The link below presents recent and current CMP funded projects.
+The link below presents recent and current CMP funded projects in Louisiana.

 For additional information contact Linda.Sadden@la.gov